DioxusLabs/dioxus/README.md

 - **Customizable**: egui brings its own styling and layout solution while Dioxus expects you to use the built-in HTML and CSS.
 This enables dioxus apps to use any CSS library like Tailwind or Material UI.

 - **State management**: egui's state management is based on a single global state object.
-Dioxus encourages encapsulation of state by using signals and components components more reusable.
+Dioxus encourages encapsulation of state by using components and props, making components more reusable.

 ### Dioxus vs Iced